By: CS2103AUG2017 T16-B2 Since: Sep 2017 Licence: MIT

 Standard deviation

 Standard deviation is a number used to tell how measurements for a group are spread out from the average (mean), or expected value.
+A low standard deviation means that most of the numbers are very close to the average.
+A high standard deviation means that the numbers are spread out.

 Average

 Average is the sum of the numbers divided by how many numbers are being averaged.
+It is also known as the arithmetic mean.
+A low average implies that the class/cohort has underperformed.
+A high average implies that the class/cohort has performed above expectations.

 9. Patch Notes